department-of-veterans-affairs/vets-api-clients/test_accounts/benefits_test_accounts.md

 ## Representatives

-These test users have Power of Attorney (POA) for specific Veterans and can be used to test the [Benefits Claims API](https://developer.va.gov/explore/benefits/docs/claims?version=current).
+We have two test users, Tamara Ellis and John Doe, who are accredited and can be assigned Power of Attorney (POA) for specific Veterans.
+They can be used to test the [Benefits Claims API](https://developer.va.gov/explore/benefits/docs/claims?version=current).
 During the authentication process, we look up the Office of General Counsel (OGC) POA code associated with the Veteran and validate that the Representative has a matching POA code.

 **Both Veterans and non-Veterans can be Representatives.**

-Test user 007 (John Doe) is a non-Veteran that can be added as a POA for any of the above Veterans (if not already).
-If test user 007 attempts to read or write data for a Veteran test user they do not have POA for, the server will return a `401 Unauthorized` error.

-Also, any of the above Veterans can be a Representative for another Veteran.
-In addition to accessing the VA data for those the Veteran represents, they can also access their own personal VA data.
+Tamara Ellis, test user 001, is a Veteran.
+John Doe, test user 007, is not.
+Both can assigned POA for any of the above Veterans, if not already.
 If the Representative attempts to read or write data for a Veteran test user they do not have POA for, the server will return a `401 Unauthorized` error.

 **Note:** Power of attorney is live within the sandbox environment.
 The power of attorney for each Veteran can, and will, change throughout the day.
 Please utilize the [POST /forms/2122](https://developer.va.gov/explore/benefits/docs/claims?version=current#operations-Power_of_Attorney-post2122) endpoint  to update the Veteran's POA before attempting Representative interactions.